 The NYSE American listing standards require that a majority of our board of directors be independent.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship which in the opinion of the Company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-Our audit committee will be entirely composed of independent directors meeting the NYSE American's additional requirements applicable to members of the audit committee.
-Our independent directors will have quarterly scheduled meetings at which only independent directors are present.
+Our audit committee is entirely composed of independent directors meeting the NYSE American's additional requirements applicable to members of the audit committee.
+Our independent directors are present.